codebyDA/Sales-Performance-Report-in-MySQL/README.md

 #### ⋈ DQLab Store Promotion Effectiveness and Efficiency <sup>[2<sup>st</sup> chapter]</sup> ──

 * Promotion Effectiveness and Efficiency by Years <sup>[A]</sup>
-    * calculate the burn rate of the promotion performed by overalls based on the year
+    * Calculate the burn rate of the promotion performed by overalls based on the year

 * Promotion Effectiveness and Efficiency by Product Sub Category <sup>[B]</sup>
-    * calculate the burn rate of the promotion performed by overalls based on sub-category
+    * Calculate the burn rate of the promotion performed by overalls based on sub-category

 ##